brettpetch/MIT-2100/_posts/terms.md

 After the stock market crash (dot com bubble burst), a new wave of companies appeared, including new

 #### Centralization
+Large corps continue to dominate, Ie. Google in search, Facebook in SM (platform owners have become giants).
+Concerned with how much power centralized corporations have question social issues and power issues, concentration of ownership and surveillance.

 #### Consolidation
+Combining legacy media (hollywood) with new media (SV) entering the business together...
+Relevance being in that hollywood is now second to these new media, currently the big tech 5 hold the most power in media.

 #### Commercialization
+Advertising as a revenue model causes social concerns.

 ## Platform Capitalism

 ### Fordist Model